asleepace/asleepace.com/src/content/blog/typescript-range-without-a-loop.md

 }
 ```

 Hmmm.... the code was working, but TypeScript wasn't pleased.
-A few prayers to the type God's and a couple <strike>minutes</strike> hours later I had finished at last, and was eagerly awaiting to dunk on the **LinkedIn** n00bs!
+A few prayers to the **TypeGod's** and a couple <strike>minutes</strike> hours later I had finished at last, and was eagerly awaiting to dunk on the **LinkedIn** n00bs!

 ```ts
 type RangeIterator = Generator<number, void, undefined>